NOT RECOMMENDED CHARITIES

 Coalition to Salute America’s Heroes

-Based on its 2019 tax return, we calculate that Coalition to Salute America’s Heroes spent 64.6 percent of its $11 million budget on overhead.
+Based on its 2020 tax return, we calculate that Coalition to Salute America’s Heroes spent 63 percent of its $9.5 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-Coalition to Salute America’s Heroes used joint cost accounting for 27.9 percent of its budget.
-While… Read More
+Additionally, Coalition to Salute America’s Heroes used joint cost accounting for 25.6 percent of its budget.
+Read More

 Coast Guard Foundation